 After the death of Reinette Long Hunt, her distant cousins John W. Ford and Josephine Alger took ownership of The Grove.
 Ford and Alger briefly continued to host travelers at the Grove Hotel in the late 1930s and early 1940s.
 In 1942, Ford and Alger offered The Grove up for sale and numerous parties expressed interest in the property.
-All other offers ceased when the lawyer and aspiring politician LeRoy Collins and his wife Mary expressed their desire to purchase the property.
+All other offers ceased when the lawyer and aspiring politician LeRoy Collins and his wife Mary Call expressed their desire to purchase the property.

 Image Number: SL819C

 Image Number: C010207

 Mary Call Darby Collins was a direct descendent of Richard Keith Call.
 Although born in New York City, she spent much of her childhood at The Grove as well as at another family home in Tallahassee owned by the Brevard family.

 The son of a grocer, LeRoy Collins was born in Tallahassee in 1909.
 He married Mary Call in 1932.
-LeRoy Collins sought political office as a young man and was elected to the Florida House of Representatives at age 25.
+LeRoy Collins pursued political office as a young man and was elected to the Florida House of Representatives at age 25.
 He served in the Florida House (1934-40) and Senate (1940-42 and 1946-54) before becoming Florida's 33rd governor (1955-61).

 Image Number: RK0126